Tuft’s Center for the Study of Drug Development partners with Quotient Sciences for study on Translational Pharmaceutics.

 Joseph: I have a Ph.D. in economics, and my research focus has been on the economics of drug development.
 Specifically, I have been the principal investigator for a series of studies that establish benchmarks for new drug development, costs, risks, and durations.
 I have also examined drug development competitive dynamics, drug pricing, and new drug development rates of return on investment.

 Question: You and your team have extensive experience analyzing R&D trends, costs and innovations in the pharmaceutical and biotechnology industries.
 Can you summarize what you see as the “norm” for drug developers today?

 Joseph: The landscape for drug development is far more complex today than when I first started investigating the pharmaceutical industry over three decades ago.
-At that time, drug development was dominated by several dozen firms who generally conducted nearly all development activities in‐ house.
+At that time, drug development was dominated by several dozen firms that generally conducted nearly all development activities in-house.
 Now, outsourcing of preclinical development, clinical trials and manufacturing is widespread.
-In addition, licensing‐in investigational compounds and joint development with other firms has become much more common.
+In addition, licensing‐in investigational compounds and joint development with other firms have become much more common.
 The industry has also developed strong relationships in discovery and development with academia and non‐profits.
-I expect that the use of CROs and CDMOs will continue to grow and that risk‐sharing arrangements between drug sponsors and these organizations, as well as with academic medical centers and non‐profits will expand.
+I expect that the use of CROs and CDMOs will continue to grow and that risk‐sharing arrangements between drug sponsors and these organizations, as well as academic medical centres and non‐profits, will expand.